alexey-v-paramonov/whcms_check_license_python/README.md

-# whcms_check_license_python
+# WHCMS license_check function in Python

-This is a port of WHCMS check_license function from PHP to Python
+WHCMS licensing module only provides `check_license` function in PHP so I created Python version of the function to use in my Python environent.
+Hope you will find it useful.